Teramo: Main sights

+Demographics

 Culture

 An art exhibit, Maggio Festeggiante, is held each May.
 The summer calendar includes the Teramo Literary Prize and the Interamnia World Cup, an international handball event.
 A week in October is also dedicated to an international photography of film show.

 University of Teramo

-The University of Teramo offers 5 faculties, 24 bachelor's degree courses, 35 master's, 6 postgraduate schools and 10 departments.
+The University of Teramo offers five faculties, 24 bachelor's degree courses, 35 master's, six postgraduate schools and 10 departments.
 The Coste Sant'Agostino Campus holds the faculties of Law, Communication Sciences, and Political Science.
-The University is going through a period of internationalization by offering scholarships to students from all over of the world.
+The university is going through a period of internationalization by offering scholarships to students from all over of the world.

 Osservatorio Collurania

 The Observatory of Teramo was founded by Vincenzo Cerulli in 1890–1891, and donated to the Italian administration in 1891.
 Starting from 1994, the observatory owns an 80 cm optical telescope.

 Government

 At the municipal level, the City of Teramo has a council made up of the mayor and councilmen that are elected every 5 years. in Italy every citizen over 18 has the right to vote.